beersbr/ludum_dare_38/README.md

 * add post processing for level transitions from state manager/scene? manager
 * add post processing for attacks
 * add sounds and sound manager (SDL MIXER)

+## Saturday 04/22/17 at 01:07AM - 629 files in 1.02 secs TODO REVIEW
+### NOTE (5)
+1. src/main.cpp:50    This is the default shader, it doesnt do anything super interesting right now... and its on the stack
+2. src/main.cpp:57    Create the scene.
+The scene handles all the objects and stuff that we need for our game at a certain
+3. src/main.cpp:76    This is a mesh. a mesh, right now, is jst the aggregation of a bunch of vertices. we probably dont want it
+4. src/main.cpp:134   a model is the opengl manifsstation of a mesh. (it could have more than one mesh) and handles
+5. src/main.cpp:140   An entity is where we care abot things.
+It is the holder for the actual game object.

+### TODO (2)
+1. src/core.cpp:27    These should be added to any scaling/rtoation/transaltion that is on the model
+2. src/main.cpp:51    We may need a shader maanger